Rifkin's Pesky Idea

 Mr. Libbey's review displayed his typically high share of sensitive insight.
 But when he dismissed not only the recording, but also Rifkin's idea that Bach typically used only one singer on each choral line, Libbey must have known that he was stepping onto a hornet's nest.
 The controversy is as lively as ever.

-Consider Libbey's main objection, one that has been raised repeatedly since Rifkin first presented his ideas in 1981.
-The argument could be summarized as, What about Bach's memo to the Leipzig city council, the "Entwurff"?
+Consider Libbey's main objection, one that has been raised repeatedly since Rifkin first presented his ideas in 1981: What about Bach's memo to the Leipzig city council, the "Entwurff"?
 This 1730 letter reads like a call for three or, preferably, four singers per part.
 It seems to be a straightforward statement of the composer's "ideal," and that's how it was always read by Bach scholars - until Rifkin addressed it.

 Rifkin, Andrew Parrott, and John Butt have argued that when read with philological care, this document tells us nothing clear about Bach's choral preferences.
 They point out that the passage about vocal forces refers not to Bach's four-voiced cantatas, but to simpler motets by older composers - motets typically for eight voices, not four.
 Moreover, they say, the numbers Bach gives refer not to the "starting lineup" (to use Rifkin's favorite baseball analogy) but to the "roster" of team members necessary to staff an entire church-year's worth of singing in more than one church.
 The text can even be interpreted as supporting Rifkin's views.
 It is not strong evidence for Rifkin, of course, nor does he claim it is.
 But he and others have shown that is is in no way evidence against him.

 Similar weaknesses undermine many other objections to Rifkin's idea.
-And virtually none of the objections have addressed the positive evidence, drawn principally from specific parts used by Bach's singers, on which Rifkin has based his arguments.
+And virtually none of the objections have addressed the positive evidence, drawn principally from specific parts used by Bach's singers, on which Rifkin has based his arguments (see below).
 One begins to see why the hornets haven't settled down yet.

 Mr. Libbey also raises a purely pragmatic objection, which is heard often enough: he accuses Rifkin of putting "theory before practicality, something Bach would never do."
-The impracticality appears to involve problems of performance, such as the one Libbey attributes to to Robert Shaw the claim that in live performance three trumpets would drown out a chorus of solo singers - unless, Shaw added slyly, the singers are aided by studio microphones.
+Libbey attributes to to Robert Shaw the claim that in live performance three trumpets would drown out the one-per-part singers - unless, Shaw added, the singers are aided by studio microphones.

 That performance and many others have shown that Rifkin's approach works perfectly well.
-Its practicability doesn't prove that Bach performed this way, but it does undermine the "theory before practice" objection.
+Its practicability doesn't prove that Bach performed this way, but it does undermine the objection that Rifkin put "theory before practice."

 Mr. Libbey argues, finally, that a reinforced chorus had theological meaning for Bach: it symbolizes that the faithful are a group.
 Yet Eric Van Tassel has appealed to Lutheran theology to argue in favor of one-per-part scoring; he speculates that having one singer per part could symbolize "a community in which each believer is an individual answerable to God."
 John Butt* finds theological meanings in one-per-part scoring in the Passions; for example, when the singer of Christ's part also sings in the choruses of his tormentors, it symbolizes that "we are all to be held responsible for Christ's death, however Christ-like any of us may seem."
 You needn't take sides here to recognize that Mr. Libbey's theological argument is no more conclusive than the objections mentioned earlier.

 I myself once dismissed Rifkin's idea as being the equivalent of a JFK conspiracy theory, but after more investigation I came to regard it as the most plausible reading of the evidence.
 I am not alone.
-Several leading Bach scholars - Butt, David Schulenberg, and Jeanne Swack, for example - are beginning to support it in print, and other younger scholars support it in conversation.
-At the same time, a number of respected artists, including Parrott, Konrad Junghänel, Sigiswald Kuijken, Paul McCreesh, and Jeffrey Thomas have begun to perform Bach with one singer per part.
-The growing acceptance by artists of such caliber does not, once again, prove that the idea is right, but it does suggest that it is plausible - and that its artistic results can convince some first-rank musical ears.
+Several leading Bach scholars - Butt, David Schulenberg, Daniel Melamed, and Jeanne Swack, for example - have begun to support it in print, and other younger scholars support it in conversation.
+At the same time, a number of respected artists, including Parrott, Butt, Konrad Junghänel, Sigiswald Kuijken, Paul McCreesh, Marc Minkowski, and Jeffrey Thomas have begun to perform Bach with one singer per part.
+The growing acceptance by artists of such caliber does not, again, prove that the idea is right, but it does suggest that it is plausible - and that its artistic results can convince some first-rank musical ears.

 Rifkin's pesky idea has by no means triumphed.
 Some very smart people, including Ted Libbey (and several distinguished Bach scholars), still oppose it.
 But it is a stronger thesis than many of its critics seem to realize, in its ability both to answer to the evidence and to translate into practice.
 I expect that the hornets will be buzzing for a long time to come.